Journal of the European Wound Management Association

 Find all articles published in the recent Journal of EWMA below.

-This issue of the Journal of EWMA marks the first issue in our new format and includes eight original manuscripts.
+This issue of the Journal of EWMA includes eight original manuscripts.

 Read the editorial by journal editors Sebastian Probst and Georgina Gethin

 - Translation and cross-cultural adaptation of the Venous Leg Ulcer Self Efficacy Tool for use in a Swiss-French setting.
 Turcotte M, Buehrer Skinner M, Probst S

 Venous leg ulcers are lesions between the ankle joint and the knee caused by chronic venous insufficiency.
 The Venous Leg Ulcer Self Efficacy Tool (VeLUSET) was developed to measure self-care and self-efficacy in Englishspeaking persons with venous leg ulcers.
 This study describes the translation and cross-cultural adaptation of the original version of the VeLUSET from English into Swiss French.

 - Management of an oncological wound: Diagnosis, conflicting therapies and decision-making.
 Bianchi T, Di Altobrando A, Merli Y, Tartari Manfredi B, Rowan S, Musella M, Moda L, Patrizi A

 This article presents the case of a non-HIV-positive patient who contemporaneously suffered from Kaposi’s sarcoma and bullous pemphigoid.
 Kaposi’s sarcoma is a rare low-grade vascular tumour associated with human herpes virus 8 infection, while bullous pemphigoid is the most common autoimmune subepidermal blistering disease in western countries.